sharontherese/sharon-kabel/content/post/swift/index.md

 Swiftian scholars may take issue with my classification of “purple-pink” as its own color, but given the context of the song it seems to refer to one color, not two.
 Complaints may be directed to the songwriter.

-One could also challenge “champagne sea” (“This Is Why We Can’t Have Nice Things,” _Reputation_), because of its Homerian undertones.
+One could also challenge “champagne sea” (“This Is Why We Can’t Have Nice Things,”), because of its Homerian undertones.
 While I am not currently swayed, I look forward to future research on both “champagne” and Swift’s iterations of “wine” and “rose.”

+I counted "redhead" ("Fifteen") as red, and "indigo" ("I Think He Knows") as blue.

-I only counted lyrics once; i.e., “loving him was red” (“Red,” album of the same name) is counted as one occurrence, despite being used multiple times in the song.
+I only counted lyrics once; i.e., “loving him was red” (“Red") is counted as one occurrence, despite being used multiple times in the song.

 # Results